SecureAICoder/Solar_Power_Prediction-WeekThree/README.md

 7. Making predictions and evaluating the model

 # Improvisations Made
-Replaced Linear Regression with Random Forest Regressor Implemented Hyperparameter Tuning using GridSearchCV Performed Cross-Validation
+- Replaced Linear Regression with Random Forest Regressor
+- Feature Engineering using solar_irradiance with output displayed using scatter plot and heatmap
+- Advanced Data Preprocessing with Histogram Plot of scaled and unscaled data
+- Dimentionality Reduction with Plot scatter plot of reduced data

 # Technologies Used
 - Python
 - Pandas
 - NumPy
 - Scikit-learn
-- GridSearchCV

 # Repository Contents
 - Jupyter Notebook file containing the code